-The administration, faculty, and staff welcome you the MDCC Radiologic Technology Program.
 The Radiology Handbook provides students with information, policies, and guidelines to be successful in the Radiology program.
 Students must read and follow the policies set forth.
 The Radiology program reserves the right to make, alter or change any statement or policy without prior notice.
 Student will receive revisions as they occur.